 Part 2 Housing Act 2004

-Buildings that are occupied by five or more persons who form two or more households.
+- HMOs that are occupied by five or more people who form two or more households and share a toilet, bathroom or kitchen.

 Certain converted blocks of flats